vworo/GameCade-Client-React/README.md

 ## Features

-- Drawing to heart's content with the canvas
+- Creating and joining lobbies
+- Game mode selection
+- Canvas drawing
-- Global chat system for sharing and discovering other lobbies.
+- Global chat system
-- Display of resulting canvas images once all user's have finished their turn.
+- Results page to view the drawings of other users

 ## Planned Features and Fixes